HimanshuGoel/my-full-stack-learning-app/app-core/docs/[interview]/angular.md

 ## Security

 - Application security best practices or OWASP top 10? - CSP, Cross-site scripting, Broken Authentication, Sensitive data exposure, Security Misconfiguration

+>if you had to pick only 5 libraries as dependencies for your angular app, which ones would you pick?

+>what’s your go-to strategy for debugging angular components?

+>have you ever created a custom rxjs operator? what problem did it solve?

+>what unconventional challenges did you face while developing or architecting angular apps?

+>how do you manage api type consistency between frontend, mobile apps, and backend?